 Later on in verse 10 we find out where Eliezer went to reach the land of Abraham’s birth; the far North of Mesopotamia (Aram Naharayim).
 After working for Laban, Jacob passed over the Euphrates back into Canaan (Genesis 31.21).
 If Ur Kasdim were the Ur in Southern Mesopotamia, then Jacob would not need to cross the Euphrates.
 Laban lived in Paddan Aram, which is in the region of Haran (Genesis 28.5-7), which seems to be the same area as Aram-Naharaim, Abraham’s homeland (Genesis 24.10).

 All this evidence taken together seems to indicate that the Ur Kasdim of Abraham was in the same region as Haran in Syria, and not was not the famous Ur in Southern Mesopotamia.
 This certainly seems far more plausible than the nomadic pastoral warlord Abraham hailing from the urban commercial hub that was the Southern Ur.
 Rather the Ur of Abraham’s nativity must be further North, perhaps Urfa in Southern Anatolia or Urkesh in Northern Syria.
+Though I do not hold their traditions in high regard, the Turks and Jews of Anatolia and the Levant hold an oral tradition that Ur Kasdim is Urfa in Southern Anatolia.

 Some skeptics of the Bible suggest that Kasdim in Genesis 11.28 is an anachronistic reference to Chaldaean Babylonia of the 8th century BC.
 However Ur was almost a ghost town by the 8th century and so a reference to “Ur of the Chaldaeans” makes no historical sense as an alleged 8th century anachronism.